yarnpkg/berry/README.md

       </a>
     </td>
     <td>
       <b><a href="https://sysgears.com/">Sysgears</a></b> also sponsored time from very early in the 2.x development.
-In particular, their strong investment is the reason why Yarn 2 supports node_modules installs even better than it used to.
+In particular, their significant investment is the reason why Yarn 2 supports node_modules installs even more effectively than it did before.
     </td>
   </tr>
   <tr>